 Frequently Asked Questions

-Which applicants are selected for the two-year LS Core Program?
+Which applicants are selected for the two-year Liberal Studies (LS) Core Program?

 The admissions committee selects applicants for the Core Program who would thrive in an interdisciplinary curriculum with small, seminar-style classes where students are actively expected to engage in classroom discussion.
 Selected students may or may not have expressed an interest in a specific major or another school or college on their application for admission.
 The admissions committee, however, believes selected students would benefit from exploring the liberal arts at NYU and completing their general education requirements through the Core Program before committing to a major, minor, double-major, etc.